-Singapore online and offline media advertising industry has undergone significant changes over the last couple of years.
-Companies are shifting from the traditional advertising strategies to digital marketing in a bid to keep up with the changing trends and consumer expectations.
+Singapore’s online and offline media advertising industry has undergone significant changes over the last couple of years.
+Companies are shifting from traditional advertising strategies to digital marketing in a bid to keep up with the changing trends and consumer expectations.
 Online marketing is fuelled by the increased internet connection across the country and high smartphone and mobile penetration.

 A recent report shows that 4.3% of the total ad spending is accounted for by the retail industry.
-Advancement in technology will continue to redefine the industry and provide numerous opportunities that Singapore companies can capitalise on to expand their client base.
+Advancement in technology will continue to redefine the industry and provide numerous opportunities that Singapore companies can capitalize on to expand their client base.
 By 2022, 62% of the total display revenue will be earned through programmatic advertising while mobile will account for 38% of the total ad spending.

 Online Advertising Trends in Singapore

 More Focus on Social Media and Mobile